 THIS YEAR’S SHOWS ARE AS FOLLOWS:

-Live and online schools shows aimed at secondary schools and sixth form.
+Aimed at secondary schools and sixth form.

 “My Dad due to his dementia has barely said a word since lockdown started.
 Yesterday I watched with tears in my eyes as he sang along to all the songs the fabulous group were singing.
 I will never forget this very special moment!”